 The University of Oregon has several facilities that provide support for genomics, bioinformatics, and high-throughput sequencing experiments.
-These include the High Throughput DNA Sequencing and Genomics facility, the ACISS supercomputer cluster and a new High Performance Computing Research Core Facility.
+These include the Genomics and Cell Characterization Core Facility (GC3F) and a new High Performance Computing Research Core Facility.

 DNA Sequencing and Genomic Facility

-The UO High Throughput DNA Sequencing and Genomics Facility supports scientific research at the University of Oregon by offering genetic and genomic technologies.
+The UO Genomics and Cell Characterization Core Facility (GC3F) supports scientific research at the University of Oregon by offering genetic and genomic technologies.
 In-house services include microarray-based genotyping, microarray printing, robotics for high throughput manipulation of DNA samples, and next generation Illumina-based high throughput DNA sequencing and associated bioinformatics.

 For more information visit the facilities web site at: gc3f.uoregon.edu/.

-For more information visit the systems web site at: aciss-computing.uoregon.edu.
+For more information visit the systems web site at: https://hpcf.uoregon.edu/content/talapas

 Data and mentoring for student projects are supplied by: